 Health Benefits of Bananas

-Bananas are enriched with high fiber content and fiber is very important for our body.
+Bananas are enriched with high fiber content and fiber is very important for our bodies.
 It includes a proportionate amount of antioxidants needed for our body.
 One regular-sized banana contains 126 grams and has roughly 112 calories and is almost entirely made up of water and carbohydrates.
 They are low in protein and have zero fat.

 The carbohydrates in green, unripe bananas are primarily starch and resistant starch, a sort of indigestible fiber we’ll discuss later.
 The amount of fiber content decreases when it ripens and the flavor of the fruit banana becomes sweeter.